The Wayfinder

 Additionally, various Schengen visas can be issued, such as a Uniform Schengen visa, limited territorial validity visas, and national visas.
 You can read more information here about the different Schengen Visa Types.

 To apply for a Schengen visa, you must have a valid passport, a recent photograph, a completed and signed visa application form, and additional documents related to your stay such as evidence of accommodation.
-Make sure you have everything you need by contacting the embassy or consulate or reviewing this list of required documents and fees for a Schengen visa.
+If you are applying for your first Schengen visa, you must also submit your fingerprints.

 There are a few reasons why Schengen visa applications can be denied.
 Your application will be denied if you don't have the required travel documents, sufficient money to support yourself during your stay, or medical insurance.